dkinsell/fetch/README.md

 **useContext vs Local State:**
 I chose to use the Context API for global state management of authentication and favorites because it allows for seamless sharing of state across the app without prop drilling.
 This approach is more scalable and maintainable than relying solely on local component state should the app need to grow in the future.

-**Tailwind CSS vs MUI:**
+**Tailwind vs MUI:**
-Tailwind CSS was selected for its utility-first approach, which provides high flexibility and rapid styling customization.
+Tailwind was selected for its utility-first approach, which provides high flexibility and rapid styling customization.
 Although MUI offers comprehensive pre-built components, in this case I felt Tailwind was more appropriate since it gave me more control to create a custom look.

 **API Abstraction:**
 The API abstraction is implemented in the file `client/src/api/index.ts`.
 The goal of centralizing all API calls in one modul was to ensure a consistent approach to data fetching, simplify error handling, and making it easier to update endpoints across the app as it scales.